tapps-io/tapp/README.md

 ## Publishing

-Default behavior is to publish packages to the private package feed configured in the `.npmrc` file.
-Before publishing, make sure to change the package `"name"` inside the `package.json` file, as well as removing the `"private": true` line.
-Versioning should respect the following rules:
+Default behavior is to publish packages to the GitHub repositories package feed configured in the `.npmrc` file.
+Before publishing, make sure to change the package `"name"` and any other descriptive keys inside the `package.json` file, as well as removing the `"private": true` line.
+This command is intended to be run using a CI/CD pipeline such as GitHub Actions.

 ```bash
 npm run release
 ```

-This will generate run the tests, build the package, generate a changelog from commits, git tag the release and finally push it to the repository.
+This will generate a changelog from commits, git tag the release and finally push it to the repository.
 Semantic release is used so breaking changes result in a major versioning update, features in a minor, and fixes in patches.

 | Version | Change                                                                         |
 | ------- | ------------------------------------------------------------------------------ |